 Asking “How much does a tattoo cost?” is similar to asking “How much does a bag of groceries cost?”… it varies hugely based on what’s in it, how big the bag is, and whom you’re buying it from.
 There are as many factors in pricing tattoo as there are factors in designing tattoos, so we cannot give you an exact price until the tattoo is designed and sized with you in person.
 Keep in mind that our artists charge at an hourly rate and not by the piece, so again, we cannot give you an EXACT price.

 Your idea of “small” or “simple” may not be the same as our idea, so we do not want to give anyone inaccurate information.

-We accept Cash or Venmo only.
-But there are several banks within walking distance as well as an ATM in the shop.
+We accept Cash, Credit Card (a 3.5% fee will be applied to every credit card transaction), or Venmo. ere are several banks within walking distance as well as an ATM in the shop.
 How convenient!

 How should I prepare?

 Be well rested, and eat a good meal two to three hours before your appointment.
 If you are hypoglycemic or diabetic, please inform your artist ahead of time.
 Be sure to wear comfortable clothing that you would not mind getting dirty, and will grant access to the area we need to tattoo.
 Feel free to bring music or other entertainment (your phone, magazines, a tablet with a movie for very long sessions, anything you can enjoy without moving).

 It is always nice to be on time, if not a few minutes early, but please no more than 15 minutes before your scheduled appointment.
 State Law prohibits persons less than 18 years of age from entering the tattoo shop, so please plan accordingly.
 Don’t forget to bring a state issued photo ID for your release form.
 We also recommend bringing a small snack and a sugary drink, especially if this is your first tattoo.
 Being tired, hungover or having low blood sugar can increase the discomfort level, which brings us to our next point: